 The Committee received an initial draft and outline of the Charity Strategy, focussed on supporting our hospitals to provide the best care for every patient.
 The Committee provided initial feedback on the draft Strategy and supported its further development.
 The Committee requested that the Strategy should emphasise that the N&N Hospitals Charity is the primary charity associated with the Trust and that it should be promoted and supported as such.
 Following further review by the Committee, the draft strategy will come to the Corporate Trustee for approval and it is hoped that it can align with the Trust's strategies on Clinical Services, Workforce, Education and Research.
-6 6 The Committee received updates as requested with regard to schemes to support creation of additional rest facilities for staff a Development of these facilities is intended to address feedback from Trust staff about their experience of working at the NNUH, whilst part of the Charity's development plans.
-There are 3 proposed schemes: i) a covered shelter to accompany the NNUH mobile Charity Café (c.
-40 seats) ii) a second mobile Charity Café, at the west end of NNUH, near the 'staff entrance' & to service the additional demand generated by (100+ depending on Trust wishes) iii) in a permanent Charity building (100+ depending on Trust wishes) This is seen as a tangible and financially sustainable way in which we could help to improve staff and public experience of NNUH.
-The stands ready to consider proposals as soon as the Estates Team can facilitate the necessary plans alongside their other priorities. d approved the Charity's draft ed to deliver the Draft Budget 2022/23 Budget £'000 2022/23 Forecast Outturn £'000 2023/24 Financia Strategy £'000 2023/24 Draft Budget £'000 Income 2,706 2,507 3,500 3,504 Expenditur e 4,661 1,801 2,969 4,748 Net Gains -672 -531 240 / 2023/24 Fund Move ment -2,627 174 531 S31 -1,003 Fund Balan 11,370 6,652 11,544 Fund Balan 11,554 P 7,183 10,540 generation).
-It is however of r The Committee considered an Ilting funds balances are all signote that the brought forward b note that the brought forward b nd approved additions to fund nificantly influenced alance is goess of £5. alsing and support e by developments in th 3m in grants already av expenditure inherent to e Trust (enabling expendi warded. o the budget, together wi 8 Donor recognition variation to the approved Financial Strategy expenditure for 2028/24 in relation to fundraising, support and governance costs.
+6 6 Staff rest facilities 6 Staff rest facilities ii) a second mobile Charity Café, at the west end of NNUH, near the 'staff entrance' & to service the additional demand generated by the NA (100+ depending on Trust wishes) iii) in a permanent Charity building (100+ depending on Trust wishes) This is seen as a tangible and financially sustainable way in which we could help to improve staff and public experience of NNUH.
+The Commission and the necessary plans alongside their other priorities.
+The Committee considered a Charity's Plan on a Page: led to deliver the 2022/23 Bi £'000 • t 2023/24 Financia Strategy £'000 2023/24 Draft Budget £'000 Income 2,706 2,507 3,500 3,504 Expenditu re 4,661 1,801 2,969 4,748 Draft Budget Net Gains -672 -531 in the second 240 / 2023/24 Fund Mov ement -2,627 174 531 -1,003 Fund Bala 6,652 11,544 Fund Bala 7,183 10,540 Income, expenditure and res generation).
+It is however of The Committee considered a variation to the approved Fin ulting funds balances are note that the brought for nd approved additions to all significantly influenced ward balance is goss of £5 o fund asing and support by developments in th 3.3m in grants already av expenditure inherent t ne Trust (enabling expendi warded. o the budget, together wi 8 Donor recognition variation to the approved Financial Strategy expenditure for 2023/24 in relation to fundraising, support and governance costs.
 There is a very limited culture of donor recognition in the Trust, but it is courteous and good practice that the Charity should publicly thank all those donors who make its work possible.
 We are particularly grateful for recent donations from Roys of Wroxham, Wymondham Phoenix Darts League, Marsham Show, 6 th Form fundraisers at Norwich School, West Norwich Lions, Brundall Community Chest, Ellerdale Trust and Alan Boswell Trust, together with many other individual and organisational donors.